pablohdzvizcarra/my-software-developer-career/README.md

 ## Programming Changes My Life

+### Day 1492 Neovim

+Wiht the problem related that I could not continue using Jetbrains IDEs in my current work, I started to look for alterniatives like VSC.
+I know that VSC is the most editor used in the Software Engineer industry, but well I think maybe I will need to attempt to use Neovim.
+In the past I attemp to use neovim without successful results.
+This time I take my time to learn vim and don't die in the attemp.

 ### Day 1491 Practicing TDD

 Today I continue studying more about TDD (Test-Driven Development), I created a little code exercise following TDD.
 Thinking in my future I will need to focus in my current goals like achieve my Red Hat Certification, maybe I will need to stop reading the Clean Craftsmanship book.